 This program does not address Enhancing Public Access to Streams as in other basin Action Plans because the watersheds are predominantly in the Catskill Forest Preserve with significant New York State DEC access points to the stream.
-Overuse issues are prevalent and RNSP and DEP staff teams coordinate with regional municipal and state partners to disseminate public information and raise awareness about conservation law.
+Overuse issues are prevalent and RNSP and DEP staff teams coordinate with regional municipal and state partners to disseminate public information and raise awareness about conservation law and stream stewardship.
 This document lists the program's (RNSP staff-driven) and grant-driven Education and Outreach activities in Section F.

-The Action Plan is updated annually and recommendations are fully revised biannually.
-This proposed plan will be implemented from May 2020 through April 2022.
+The Action Plan is updated annually.
+This proposed plan will be implemented from May 2021 through April 2023.

+2021-2023 Action Plan

-2020-2022 Action Plan Rondout Neversink Stream Program
+Rondout Neversink Stream Program

-The Rondout Neversink Stream Program (RNSP) was established in a partnership among Ulster and Sullivan County Soil & Water Conservation Districts (UCSWCD & SCSWCD) and NYC Department of Environmental Protection (DEP) in 2009 as part of the Filtration Avoidance Determination (FAD) issued to DEP by the Environmental Protection Agency.
-For practical purposes, a field office was established in Grahamsville at Neversink Town Hall in 2010 when through an MOU, Sullivan County SWCD contracted with DEP to conduct Stream Management Planning in this unique area to serve the two remote towns in Rondout and Neversink basins: Town of Neversink (Sullivan County) and Town of Denning (Ulster County).
-Stream Management Plans (SMPs) were completed for the three major river corridors in the basin: Chestnut Creek, Rondout Creek, and East and West Branches and Main Stem of Neversink River.
+The Rondout Neversink Stream Program (RNSP) was established in a partnership among Ulster and Sullivan County Soil & Water Conservation Districts (UCSWCD & SCSWCD) and NYC Department of Environmental Protection (DEP) in 2009 as part of the Filtration Avoidance Determination (FAD) issue to DEP by the Environmental Protection Agency.
+For practical purposes, a field office was established in Grahamsville at Neversink Town Hall in 2010 when Sullivan County SWCD contracted with DEP to conduct Stream Management Planning in this unique area to serve the two remote towns in Rondout and Neversink basins: Town of Neversink (Sullivan County) and Town of Denning (Ulster County).
+Stream Management Plans (SMPs) were completed for the three major river corridors in the basin: Chestnut Creek, Rondout Creek and East and West Branches and Main Stem of Neversink River.